 It is always safe for women to be accompanied by men, especially when they are out late at night or when they go to unfamiliar places.
 I personally know many of my friends, guys, who insist on girls dressing up modestly and who make sure that we reach home safe at night.
 Irony #1 is that, men protect women from men themselves!

-A widow or a divorcee woman, is considered the easiest bait because she has nobody who will stand up for her.
-She will have to endure, ‘shall I come over to-nights’ , ‘you don’t look like you have two kids’, ‘I feel pity for you’s and a hand on her shoulder, looks that say ‘I am free too’.
+A widow or a divorcee woman, is considered to be the easiest bait because according to our society, she will be loose, available and open to arrangements.
+She will have to endure, ‘shall I come over tonight’ , ‘you don’t look like you have two kids’ and a filthy look, ‘I feel pity for you’ and a hand on her shoulder.
 The only reason she clings on to her dear life after enduring all these insults is for her children.
 It is the same game.
 But at every level, women have extra hurdles to cross!

-I am a simple Indian girl who has always been proud of the myriad cultures and traditions.
-I have grown up listening to the tales of Lord Vishnu and his consort Goddess Lakshmi, of the divine love between Krishna and the Gopis, of the equality between the two gender Ardhanareeshwara – Lord Shiva and his consort Goddess Shakti.
+I am a simple Indian woman who has always been proud of our myriad cultures and traditions.
+I have grown up listening to the tales of Lord Vishnu and his consort Goddess Lakshmi, of the divine love between Krishna and the Gopis, of the equality between the two genders in the Ardhanareeshwara – Lord Shiva and his consort Goddess Shakti.
 While Vishnu incarnated to kill Hiranyakashipu (the demon), Durga was the one to slay Mahishasura.
-They all taught me that the women are as powerful as men.
+They all taught me that women are as powerful as men.